audreyandoy/eco-quest-backend/README.md

 pipenv install
 ```

-The ChatGPT content generator requires a API key in order to run it.
+The ChatGPT content generator requires an API key in order to run it.
 You can create your own free account and generate the API key.
 Information for getting an OpenAI trial account is here:
 https://platform.openai.com/docs/guides/gpt